Roots (1977 miniseries)

 Roots is a 1977 American television miniseries based on Alex Haley's 1976 novel Roots: The Saga of an American Family, set during and after the era of enslavement in the United States.
 The series first aired on ABC in January 1977 over eight consecutive nights.

 A critical and ratings success over the course of its run, Roots received 37 Primetime Emmy Award nominations and won nine.
 It also won a Golden Globe and a Peabody Award.
-It received unprecedented Nielsen ratings for the finale, which holds the record as the third-highest-rated episode for any type of television series, and the second-most-watched overall series finale in American television history.
+It received unprecedented Nielsen ratings for the finale, which holds the record as the third-highest-rated episode for any type of television series, and the third-most-watched overall series finale in American television history.

 A sequel, Roots: The Next Generations, first aired in 1979, and a second sequel, Roots: The Gift, a Christmas television film, starring LeVar Burton and Louis Gossett Jr., first aired in 1988.
 A related film, Alex Haley's Queen, is based on the life of Queen Jackson Haley, who was Alex Haley's paternal grandmother.

 In 2016, a remake of the original miniseries, of the same title, was commissioned by the History Channel and screened by the channel on Memorial Day.

 Plot

 Colonial times

 In The Gambia, West Africa, in 1750, Kunta Kinte is born to Omoro Kinte, a Mandinka warrior, and his wife Binta.
 He is raised in a Muslim family.

 When Kunta reaches the age of 15, he and other boys undergo a semi-secretive tribal rite of passage, under the Kintango, which includes wrestling, circumcision, philosophy, war-craft, and hunting skills.

 Meanwhile, Captain Thomas Davies meets Vilars, the owner of a cargo ship named Lord Ligonier, and is given command of the vessel in order to trade goods between England, Africa and America.
-Only at the last minute is he informed that part of his cargo will consist of African slaves, to his dismay.
+Only at the last minute is he informed that part of his cargo will consist of enslaved African people, to his dismay.

 During the early voyage, Mr. Slater, First Deck Officer of the ship, pontificates to Davies about slavery.
 After learning that Slater is an expert in the field, having undertaken many similar voyages previously, Davies eventually grants him total authority and control over all procedures for ensuring their safe and secure passage to America.

 When the ship docks in Africa, Slater introduces Davies to the trader and negotiator, Gardner, who is tasked with the capture or purchase of 170 Africans.

 Back in Juffureh, while still in training, Kunta is instructed to catch a bird unharmed.
 The bird escapes from the safety of the training area, and during the chase, Kunta crosses paths with Gardner's small party of European slave hunters and their captives.